01-ai/Yi/README.md

 - Who can use Yi?

 - How to use Yi?
+  - [Download]
+  - [Quick start]

 # What is Yi?

-## Introduction
+## Introduction 📌

-- Yi series models are the next generation of open source large language models trained from strach by [01.AI](https://01.ai/).
+Yi series models are the next generation of open source large language models trained from strach by [01.AI](https://01.ai/).

+- As general-purpose language models, Yi series models excel in handling various tasks, including natural language generation, assistant-like chat, and more.

+- Targeted as a bilingual language model and trained on 3T multilingual corpus, Yi series models become one of the strongest LLM worldwide, showing promise in language understanding, commonsense reasoning, reading comprehension, and more.
+For example,

+  - For English language capability, Yi series models ranked 2nd (just behind GPT-4), outperforming other LLMs (such as LLaMA2-chat-70B, Claude 2, and ChatGPT) on the [AlpacaEval Leaderboard](https://tatsu-lab.github.io/alpaca_eval/) in Dec 2023.

+  - For Chinese language capability, Yi series models landed in 2nd place (following GPT4), surpassing other LLMs (such as Baidu ERNIE, Qwen, and Baichuan) on the [SuperCLUE](https://www.superclueai.com/) in Oct 2023.

 - (Credits to LLaMA) Thanks to the Transformer and LLaMA open-source communities, as they reducing the efforts required to build from scratch and enabling the utilization of the same tools within the AI ecosystem.
-If you're interested in Yi's adoption of LLaMA architecture and license usage policy, see Yi's relation with LLaMA.
+If you're interested in Yi's adoption of LLaMA architecture and license usage policy, see [Yi's relation with LLaMA](./docs/yi_relation_llama.md).

-## News
+## News 📌

 <details open>
 <summary>🎯 <b>2023/11/23</b>: The chat models are open to public.</summary>